 The specific processes related to time-stacking Distributed Energy Resources in an Aggregation are located in the ISO Procedures.

-5.12.14 Energy Duration Limitations, Duration Adjustment Factors, and Capacity Accreditation Factors for Installed Capacity Suppliers
+5.12.14 Energy Duration Limitations and Capacity Accreditation Factors for Installed Capacity Suppliers

 Installed Capacity Suppliers will have their Adjusted ICAP calculated pursuant to Section 5.12.14.2 of this Services Tariff using the applicable Capacity Accreditation Factor.
 In accordance with ISO Procedures, Resources with a limited run-time must elect an Energy Duration Limitation that is less than or equal to the Resource’s ability to demonstrate sustained output at its qualified MW amount and will use the corresponding Capacity Accreditation Factor.